benchristel/what-works/README.md

     - you may need to write your own test framework (for now)
     - mock everything? nope.
     - you will need to change how you design.
+- if you can't run all your tests in 400ms, it probably means:
+  - your test framework is too slow. popular test frameworks often have tons of features that make it possible to test poorly-designed code, but slow down all of the tests.
+E.g. Jest runs every test suite in its own process to allow entire JS modules to be mocked out.
+    - write your own test framework.
+If you're using JS, use Taste as a starting point.
+  - you're wasting time testing other people's (side-effecting) code.
+Design your system so your tests only exercise your code (and fast, purely functional third-party code)
+  - you're testing with too much data.

 ### Make your dev environment independent of production